 Verifying an Order

-You can compare the ordered item quantities with your inventory stock levels using the Verify an Order function.
+You can compare the ordered item quantities with your inventory stock levels using the Verify Order function.
 Based on this comparison, you can then decide whether to keep an item in your PO or not.

-- Click Verify an Order.
+- Click Verify Order.
 Wait until DEAR finishes comparing the quantities in your PO with your inventory stock levels.
 Depending on the number of items in the PO, this process may take a while so be patient.

 - Review the items found in your inventory.
 Note the items that you may want to delete or change the quantities of.

 - Click Back to Order to go back to the PO screen.
 You can then change the quantities of items or remove items from your PO.
+Alternatively, click Authorise to authorise the purchase order and continue.

 Managing Additional Costs